Jan-Jan/rp-server/README.md

 # rp-server

-This is a simple http server for node.
+This is a simple tiny http server for node.
-It uses a functional/reactive approach to be as simple as possible, while including basic security best practices.
+It uses a functional/reactive approach to be as simple as possible, while targeting basic security best practices by default.

-This is a simple RxJS 5 based server for node.
-**No knowledge of RxJS is needed**
-It uses a functional approach to be as simple as possible, while including basic security best practices.

 This library was inspired by
 [Building REST APIs with Observables](https://glebbahmutov.com/blog/node-server-with-rx-and-cycle/)